leethomasrh/argotest/GitopsControlPlane.md

 1. Create the argocd instance running in the devops namespace.

-    Important components in the file below
+    Important considerations in the file below
     * You can choose to change the name of this instance to avoid confusion - this is the default value
       ```yaml
       metadata: